 As more Internet of Things (IoT) devices enter the market, more attack vectors will follow.
 Despite these dangers, only 60% of businesses provide data security training, leaving a full 40% of employees without any education on data security, the report found.

-"This situation leaves companies vulnerable not only to malicious attacks, but also threats posed by employee negligence," de Lataillade said.
-"Companies must also commit to data security training to ensure compliance with emerging data privacy regulations such as the CCPA."and
+“This situation leaves companies vulnerable not only to malicious attacks, but also threats posed by employee negligence,” de Lataillade said.
+“Companies must also commit to data security training to ensure compliance with emerging data privacy regulations such as the GDPR and CCPA.”

 - AI disruption